Nissan Note: Engines

-On 24 October 2016, Renault-Nissan CEO Carlos Ghosn revealed at the Nissan Note factory in Japan the facelifted MY2017 Note model, with a special powertrain called e-Power.
+On 24 October 2016, Renault-Nissan CEO Carlos Ghosn revealed the facelifted 2017 model year Note at the Nissan Note factory in Japan, now available with a special powertrain called e-Power.
 It uses only an electric motor to move the car, while a petrol engine is used as a generator producing electricity that goes directly into propelling the electric motor or, when electricity is in excess, to charge the batteries (similar to BMW's REX).

-2017 model year update – e-Power
+2017 model year update facelift – e-Power

 Nissan unveiled a new hybrid powertrain in Note e-Power on 2 November 2016 in Japan.

-The company's new e-Power series hybrid system consists of a small 1.2-liter, three-cylinder gasoline engine (HR12DE) and an electric traction motor (EM57), which is shared with the Nissan Leaf, pairs with a much smaller battery (1.5 kWh) than the Leaf's.
+The company's new e-Power series hybrid system consists of a small 1.2-litre, three-cylinder petrol engine (HR12DE) and an electric traction motor (EM57), which is shared with the Nissan Leaf, pairs with a much smaller battery (1.5 kWh) than the Leaf's.
 Unlike typical power-split parallel hybrid vehicles, in the series hybrid scheme, the small engine only charges the battery, and the electric motor is the sole source of traction with no plug-in capability.
 The motor power output rating is 80 kW and 240 Nm torque.

 As of 2017, the Nissan Note is being sold only in Asia and Americas.
 UK production for European and Argentine markets ended in March that year to increase capacity for Qashqai.

 Third generation (E13; 2020)

 The third-generation Note was revealed in Japan on 24 November 2020 and went on sale on 23 December 2020.
 It is based on the CMF-B platform.
 For this generation, the Note is only available with an e-Power series hybrid 2WD or 4WD drivetrain (introduced later in 2021), in which one electric motor powering the front axle and another motor powering the rear axle.

 Japanese models went on sale in December 2020.
 Initial models included the e-Power, followed by e-Power AWD in 2021.

+The facelifted Note was revealed on 11 December 2023.

+Singapore

+The Note was launched in Singapore on 4 March 2021, in e-Power guise.
+It was available in two variants, Lite and Premium, with the Lite featuring fabric upholstery, while the Premium features black nappa leather.

+Both variants come with 16-inch wheels, with the Lite having a steel wheels with hubcaps, and the Premium featuring alloy wheels.

+It is available in a total of 11 body colour options.

+The facelifted Note was launched on 22 March 2024.
+It is available in Premium guise and comes with a 10-year lithium-ion battery warranty and a five-year, unlimited mileage vehicle warranty.

 Note Aura

 An upmarket version called the Note Aura was introduced and went on sale in June 2021.
 It features a redesigned front and rear fascia, wider body, and a 100 kW and 300 Nm torque electric motor.
 Initial models include G, G leather edition, G Four, G Four leather edition.

+The Note Aura received a facelift on 13 June 2024 and the Nismo on 18 July 2024.